oluwatosin17/Crash-Course-on-Python-/README.md

 # Crash-Course-on-Python-

-- Here's a quick refresher on syntax and semantics.
-In a human language, **syntax** is the rules for how a sentence is constructed while
-**semantics** refers to the actual meaning of the statements.
+-  In a human language, **syntax** is the rules for how a sentence is constructed while **semantics** refers to the actual meaning of the statements.
 - In a programming language like Python, the syntax is the rules for how each instruction is written and the semantics is the effects the instructions have.